-At Michigan Auto Law, the largest and most successful motor vehicle crash law firm in Michigan, we have been specializing in truck crash cases for over 50 years.
-Our team has secured more million-dollar verdicts and settlements than any other firm in the state, including the largest truck crash settlement ever reported here.
+At Michigan Auto Law, the largest and most successful motor vehicle crash law firm in Michigan, we have been specializing in semi crash cases for over 50 years.
+Our team has secured more million-dollar verdicts and settlements than any other firm in the state, including the largest commercial vehicle crash settlement ever reported here.
 We have the expertise and resources to hold the responsible parties accountable and fight for your rights.

-Truck crashes often result in more severe injuries than other motor vehicle collisions, and there are often multiple victims and potentially negligent parties.
-These crashes are also subject to a wide array of state and federal regulations, which trucking companies and their drivers are required to follow.
-However, many trucking companies and drivers fail to comply with these rules, leading to serious and deadly crashes.
+Semi crashes often result in more severe injuries than other motor vehicle collisions, and there are often multiple victims and potentially negligent parties.
+These crashes are also subject to a wide array of state and federal regulations, which transportation companies and their drivers are required to follow.
+However, many transportation companies and drivers fail to comply with these rules, leading to serious and deadly crashes.
 A seasoned attorney will ensure that these violations are uncovered and hold the responsible parties accountable.

 Call now to speak with an experienced Battle Creek truck accident lawyer at Michigan Auto Law today.

-In 2023, there were 15,852 truck crashes in Michigan, which resulted in 103 deaths and 3,677 injuries, according to the most recent data available from Michigan Traffic Crash Facts.
+In 2023, there were 15,852 semi crashes in Michigan, which resulted in 103 deaths and 3,677 injuries, according to the most recent data available from Michigan Traffic Crash Facts.

 Why Choose a Battle Creek Truck Accident Lawyer from Michigan Auto Law?

-When it comes to handling truck accident cases in Battle Creek and throughout Michigan, experience is key—and our lawyers have plenty of it.
-We focus exclusively on motor vehicle accidents, giving us an unmatched level of expertise in truck crash litigation.
+When it comes to handling truck accident cases in Battle Creek, MI and throughout Michigan, experience is key—and our lawyers have plenty of it.
+We focus exclusively on motor vehicle crashes, giving us an unmatched level of expertise in commercial vehicle crash litigation.
 Over the past 50 years, we have earned a reputation as one of the most successful firms in Michigan, securing more million-dollar verdicts and settlements than any other firm in the state.

 We are also the only firm in Michigan with a board certification in Truck Crash Law from the National Board of Trial Advocacy, a recognition that sets us apart in the industry.
-And attorney Steven Gursten is one of just three attorney nationwide to receive the prestigious Hall of Fame Award for his trucking litigation.
+And attorney Steven Gursten is one of just three attorneys nationwide to receive the prestigious Hall of Fame Award for his commercial vehicle crash litigation.

 Clients choose us not only for our specialized knowledge and experience, but also for our ethical standards and dedication to treating every client with compassion.
 We have more than 2,500 5-star reviews from satisfied clients who can vouch for our results and the way we handle their cases.